Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Introduction

-Section \ref{sec:results} discusses the empirical application. \cite{murphy1991} argued that the choice of talented individuals to sort into rent-seeking occupations instead of productive (entrepreneurial) activities hurts economic growth.
-Against this background, a burgeoning literature cautions against the misallocation effects that a generous public sector generates in different contexts \citep[see, for example,][]{algan2002, albrecht2019, burdett2012, cavalcanti2020, DufloEtal2021WP, girsberger2022, mangal2024}.
-Section \ref{sec:results} revisits this question by analysing the preference for public sector jobs of a sample of high-ability students from two highly selective universities in C\^{o}te d'Ivoire.
-The survey reveals that beliefs about the characteristics of the public and private sector are relatively consistent in the population.
-On the one hand, the private sector is perceived as a dynamic sector with more abundant, better paid jobs, and more opportunity for progression.
-However, these benefits are tied with stressful work conditions.
-On the other hand, the public sector appears as a secure, stable alternative, even if less well paid.
-Given these somewhat aligned beliefs, it is interesting to note that preferences for specific sectors vary significantly across students.
+Section \ref{sec:results} analyses the preference for public sector jobs of a sample of high-ability students from two highly selective universities in C\^{o}te d'Ivoire.
+The survey reveals that beliefs about the characteristics of the public and private sectors are consistently different in the population.
+On the one hand, the private sector is perceived as a dynamic sector with more abundant and better paid jobs and more opportunities for progression.
+However, these benefits are tied to stressful work conditions.
+On the other hand, the public sector appears as a secure and stable alternative, even if less well paid.
+Given these beliefs, it is interesting to note that preferences for specific sectors vary significantly between students.
 The estimated ex ante returns are very heterogeneous and sometimes large in absolute value.
-For identical wage offers, the top decile of median returns is as large as 60 percent of the average perceived wage in the public sector, whereas the bottom decile represents a loss of about 69 percent of the average perceived wage in the public sector.
 There is also considerable uncertainty about these returns.

-Given these preferences, Section \ref{subsec:policy} estimates the cost elasticity associated with a private sector expansion for the market of top skilled job-seekers using a predicted distribution of returns.
-The prediction allows for different assumptions about the correctness of students' perception of the resolvable uncertainty.
-A back of the envelope calculation suggests a cost elasticity of at least 1.7 (for a 1 percent increase of workers, a 1.7 percent increase of the total wage bill), an economically large cost.
-The finding is consistent with \cite{christiaensen2017} who identify high labour cost due to a high skill premium as one possible constraint for firms to grow in C\^ote d'Ivoire.
+Given these preferences, Section \ref{sec:policy} estimates the cost elasticity associated with a private sector expansion for the market of high-skilled jobseekers using a predicted distribution of returns.
+Because we do not have auxiliary information to point identify the distribution, we derive a lower bound for the cost elasticity, thanks to our characterisation of the distribution of quantiles.
+Under the assumption that the private sector cannot discriminate among the workers, our calculation suggests a cost elasticity of at least 1.34 (for a 1 percent increase of workers, a 1.34 percent increase of the total wage bill), an economically large cost.